The Fundamentals of Molecular Biology: An Introductory Guide

 Molecular Biology and Environment

 Molecular biology has numerous applications in the field of environmental science and conservation biology.
 One area where it is used is in bioremediation and waste treatment.
 Bioremediation involves using microorganisms or their enzymes to clean up pollutants in the environment.
 Molecular biology techniques can identify and characterize microorganisms and their metabolic pathways.
-This allows for more effective bioremediation strategies.
+Thus this allows for more effective bioremediation strategies.

 Molecular Biology and Industry

 Molecular biology has numerous applications in the industrial sector.
 One area where it is used is in bioprocessing and biomanufacturing.
 Bioprocessing involves using living organisms or their components to produce products such as enzymes, pharmaceuticals, and biofuels.
-Researchers use molecular biology techniques to optimize the production of these products and improve their quality.
+Further, researchers use molecular biology techniques to optimize the production of these products and improve their quality.

 Industry uses molecular biology in other areas such as molecular diagnostics and quality control.
 Molecular diagnostics allows for the rapid and accurate detection of contaminants in food, water, and other products.
 Quality control involves using molecular biology techniques to ensure that products meet specific standards and specifications.